MicrosoftDocs/bing-docs/bing-docs/bing-video-search/how-to/get-videos.md

 - Moderate &mdash; Does not return videos with adult content.
 - Strict &mdash; Does not return videos with adult content.

 The default is Moderate.
-If you specify Off, Bing ignores it and use Moderate.
+If you specify Off, Bing ignores it and will use Moderate.

 ## Next steps